Exchanging a foreign licence: Who needs a Belgian driving licence?

 European Union countries have agreements in place with Belgium that recognise foreign EU licences and allow their citizens to drive in Belgium.
 Similiarly, non-EU drivers can also drive in Belgium using their foreign driver's licence, although in some cases an international driving permit may be requested, so check with your home country.

-But non-EU drivers will need to exchange their foreign licence for a Belgian driver's licence after six months or once registered as a Belgian resident.
+But non-EU drivers will typically need to exchange their foreign licence for a Belgian driving licence after six months or once registered as a Belgian resident.
 Read on to find out if you need to exchange your foreign driver's licence, and see more about the rules for driving and parking in Belgium.

-EEA citizens driving in Belgium
+EU driving licence in Belgium

 EU licences are typically valid for 10 years, however, if you hold a driving licence for life (ie. one that has an unlimited validity period) issued by another EU country, you may be required to renew your licence two years after officially registering your place of residence in Belgium.